xebia-functional/fetch/docs/src/main/tut/docs.md

 There are other libraries in Scala that implement the same optimizations as Fetch does and have different design decisions.
 If Fetch is not suitable for you these alternatives may be a better fit:

-- [Clump](http://getclump.io/) it's been around for a long time and is used in production systems at SoundCloud and LinkedIn.
+- [Clump](https://github.com/getclump/clump) it's been around for a long time and is used in production systems at SoundCloud and LinkedIn.
 You can use it with Scala's or Twitter's Futures.
-- [Resolvable](https://github.com/resolvable/resolvable) can be used with Scala Futures.

 If something is missing in Fetch that stops you from using it we'd appreciate if you [open an issue in our repository](https://github.com/47deg/fetch/issues).